glennklockwood/limelead/content/pages/electronics/pmsa300i.md

 ### Calculating AQI

-I found that AQI is a rather mysterious metric because it is unitless, not well-defined mathematically, and has different mathematical definitions in different countries (and even the same country at different times!).
+AQI is a mysterious metric because it is unitless, not well-defined mathematically, and has different mathematical definitions in different countries (and even the same country at different times!).
 In the USA, the EPA defines the AQI using a set of linear functions that each correspond to one of eight ranges of unhealthiness.
 These eight ranges are defined using "breakpoints," and for example, the EPA defines the breakpoints for the PM2.5 AQI as follows:

 AQI Category            | Lower AQI | Upper AQI | Low Breakpoint | High Breakpoint
 ------------------------|-----------|-----------|----------------|--------------